The Long Run (album): Background

 The album was originally intended to be a double album.
 However, because the band could not come up with enough songs, the idea was scrapped.
 The recording was protracted; they started recording in 1978, and the album took 18 months to record in five different studios before it was finally released in September 1979.
 According to Don Henley, the band members were "completely burned out" and "physically, emotionally, spiritually and creatively exhausted" from a long tour when they started recording the album, and they had few songs.
 However, they managed to put together ten songs for the album, with contribution from their friends JD Souther and Bob Seger who co-wrote with Frey and Henley on "Heartache Tonight".
 (Souther also got songwriting credit on "Teenage Jail" and "The Sad Cafe".)

 According to Henley, the title track was in part a response to press articles that said they were "passé" as disco was then dominant and punk emerging, which inspired lines such as "Who is gonna make it/ We'll find out in the long run".
 He said that the inspiration for the lyrics was also "irony", as they wrote about longevity and posterity while the group "was breaking apart, imploding under the pressure of trying to deliver a worthy follow-up to Hotel California".

 Randy Meisner decided to leave the Eagles after an argument in Knoxville, Tennessee, during the Hotel California Tour in June 1977.
 He was replaced by Timothy B. Schmit, who brought an unfinished song to the band, "I Can't Tell You Why".
 Schmit wrote the song based loosely on his own experiences; both Henley and Frey liked the song and they completed the song together.
 Joe Walsh also contributed the song "In the City", which was first recorded by Walsh for the movie soundtrack for The Warriors, where it was credited only to Walsh, not the Eagles.
 Don Felder wrote the tune for "The Disco Strangler" using a four-on-the-floor disco beat as the basis for the composition.
 Henley wrote the lyrics.
 Henley intended the song to be an antidote to disco as both he and the rest of the band disliked disco, which was the most popular musical genre at the time.
-The song "The Sad Cafe" was inspired by the Troubadour nightclub in Hollywood where the Eagles once played, and also by Dan Tana's restaurant that they frequented, while "The Greeks Don't Want No Freaks" was written as a homage to Sixties "frat rock" such as the song "96 Tears" by ? and the Mysterians.
+The song "The Sad Cafe" was inspired by the Troubadour nightclub in Hollywood where the Eagles once played, and also by Dan Tana's restaurant that they frequented, while "The Greeks Don't Want No Freaks" was written as an homage to Sixties "frat rock" such as the song "96 Tears" by ? and the Mysterians.

 The album was produced by Bill Szymczyk, although the Eagles were listed as co-producers.